Brian Laundrie took responsibility for Gabby Petito's death in notebook, FBI says

 “While law enforcement investigated all logical leads, the investigation quickly focused on the last person believed to see her alive — Mr. Laundrie,” the FBI said Friday.

 Laundrie returned home to North Port without Petito on Sept.
 1, according to police.
-According to the FBI, he used Petito’s debit card while he was driving back home from Wyoming.
+According to the FBI, he used Petito’s debit card while he was driving back to Florida from Wyoming.
 A federal arrest warrant was later issued for Laundrie in connection with the use of her card.

-Laundrie was named a person of interest in Petito’s disappearance while she was still considered missing and later went missing himself.
+Laundrie was named a person of interest in Petito’s disappearance before her body was found, but was reported missing himself several days later.

-After a weeks-long search in a Sarasota County nature reserve, Laundrie’s remains were found along with several personal items – including a notebook.

 Family members of Petito, who met with the FBI in Tampa on Thursday, released a statement through their attorney shortly before the FBI announced its findings.
 The family said they had “no doubt” that Laundrie murdered her.

 “We truly appreciate the FBI’s diligent and painstaking efforts in this extremely complicated case.
-The quality and quantity of the facts and information collected by the FBI leave no doubt [that] Brian Laundrie murdered Gabby,” the statement said.
+The quality and quantity of the facts and information collected by the FBI leave no doubt [that] Brian Laundrie murdered Gabby,” the statement released by Rick Stafford said.

+The Laundrie family’s attorney also released a statement Friday after the FBI findings came out.

+“Gabby and Brian are no longer with their families and this tragedy has caused enormous emotional pain and suffering to all who loved either or both of them,” Steve Bertolino said.
+“We can only hope that with today’s closure of the case each family can begin to heal and move forward and find peace in and with the memories of their children.
+May Gabby and Brian both rest in peace.”